-Tulsa CARES (TC) provided housing services in the form of short-term rent, mortgage and utility assistance, tenant-based rental assistance, permanent housing placement and supportive services with HOPWA funds as outlined in the HOPWA CAPER which can be found in the appendix.
+Tulsa CARES (TC) provided housing services in the form of short-term rent, mortgage and utility assistance, tenant-based rental assistance, permanent housing placement and supportive services with HOPWA and HOPWA-CV funds as outlined in the HOPWA CAPER which can be found in the appendix (See Section 4 - Additional Reports).
+The Eviction Moratorium prevented agencies from spending a majority of their funding, but now that it has ended, we expect these funds to be spent quickly.